 Apostasy

 There is no explicit prohibition of apostasy, however, there is high societal pressure against conversion from Islam and apostates can lose certain rights, like the right to inherit property from Muslim relatives.
 Moreover, the government does not issue documents stating a change in religion or belief, unless the person has converted to Islam, making apostasy de facto illegal.
-An apostate can be denied custody of his/her children and a court can declare an apostate’s marriage as void and strip them of their nationality.
+An apostate can be denied custody of his/her children and a court can declare an apostate’s marriage as void and potentially strip them of their nationality.
+According to reports, some Kuwaiti citizens who converted when outside the country said they were harassed by their families following their conversion.

 Highlighted cases